Hisakatsu Oya

 Hisakatsu Oya (大矢剛功, Ōya Hisakatsu) is a semi-retired Japanese professional wrestler.
 Although he started out for New Japan Pro-Wrestling, he is well known for his stint in Frontier Martial-Arts Wrestling.

 Career

 New Japan Pro-Wrestling (1986–1989)

 Kenichi Oya trained at the NJPW Dojo.
 He made his wrestling debut in April 1986, against Masahiro Chono.
-During his tenure in New Japan, Oya also teamed with the likes of Kensuke Sasaki and Osamu Matsuda.
+During his tenure in New Japan, Oya also teamed with the likes of Kensuke Sasaki and Osamu Matsuda, and donned the persona of The Jaguar in 1988 to team with Shinji Sasazaki's persona of "The Tiger".
 However, due to injuries, he retired in 1989.

 Super World of Sports (1990–1992)

 After a hiatus, Oya joined Super World of Sports in July 1990.
 Oya would not only wrestle his fellow SWS comrades, he would also wrestle against stars from the World Wrestling Federation as well.
 In January 1992, he teamed up with Kendo Nagasaki for a tournament to determine the first SWS Tag Team Champions, which was won by Yoshiaki Yatsu and Haku.
 In June 1992, SWS shut down.